fixate/jest-runner-newman/README.md

 ## Purpose

-Easily maintain and run your Postman collections using Newman and Jest.
+Easily run automated tests for your Postman collections using Newman and Jest.

 ## Install